-Are you suffering from “I sleep 8 hours a night but I’m still tired” here are 4 better sleep tips to convert your staggering out of bed to springing out of bed!
+Are you suffering from “I sleep 8 hours a night but I’m still tired”?
+If so, here are four better sleep tips to convert your staggering out of bed to springing out of bed!

 It’s common for sleep patterns to change as you age.
 According to the Sleep Foundation, waking up frequently throughout the night or battling insomnia is something 40 to 70 percent of older adults experience.

-Not only does this cause you to have low energy during the day, but also can contribute to higher levels of stress, weaker memory, and reaction time, and even depression.
+Not only does this cause you to have low energy during the day, but it also can contribute to higher levels of stress, weaker memory, reaction time, and even depression.

 Here you'll find some more ideas that could help you get a better night’s rest.

 Have the Right Mattress

 The first of the better sleep tips is make sure you have a mattress that is right for you.
-If you spend much of the night twisting and shifting because you’re unable to get comfortable or wake up with odd aches and pains, you probably need a new mattress.
+If you spend much of the night twisting and shifting because you’re unable to get comfortable or wake up with odd aches and pains, you need a new mattress.

 Particularly for seniors who suffer from chronic pain, a surface that conforms to your body can help align your spine which is key to getting a night of restorative sleep and eliminating the discomfort.